dnesting/dnesting/resume.md

 I am an engineering leader, with an emphasis in complex systems, reliability, resiliency, security, and solving problems.
 My superpowers include working with empathy, communicating with non-technical leaders, and adapting.
 I enjoy edge cases, adversarial thinking, and being hands-on.
-My interests range from hacking electronics to public policy.
+My interests range from hacking electronics and AI to public policy.

 ## Qualifications

-- Can effectively lead small incident response task forces and large product delivery teams
+- Can effectively lead both incident response task forces and product delivery teams
 - Can understand, build, and troubleshoot complex systems at all layers of the stack
+- Can design and build agentic AI systems and AI orchestration platforms, and understand the security and reliability implications of these systems
 - Can design and build complex systems with reliability, security, and privacy in mind
 - Can write efficient and readable code (Go, Python, others)

-Overview of security clearances available on request.
+TS/SCI

 ## Experience

-### Self-Employed, March 2025 - Present
+### March 2025 - Present

 - Artificial Intelligence and Software Defined Radio projects, public safety communications incident tracking, SDR orchestration on Kubernetes, AI agent workflow and orchestration.
 Primarily working in Go and Python.
 - Wrote multiple Ubiquiti- and HikVision NVR-related wireshark dissectors to investigate a network intrusion